 Set only 1 main keyword and about 6 secondary keywords – both long-tail and short-tail keywords – for each article.
 Each keyword category has advantages and disadvantages.
 So I recommend you: choose keywords from all 3 categories for your set.
 Now you can write SEO text (search engine optimized text) in which you include the researched keywords in the appropriate places.

 As an online marketing expert with 20 years of experience, I have extensive knowledge in all areas of digital marketing, including keyword research.
 Throughout my career, I have run numerous campaigns using various tools and strategies to identify the best keywords for each target audience.
 One of the most effective tools I have used in this process is Semrush.
 Through my accumulated knowledge and deep understanding of how Semrush works, I can provide valuable insights into keyword research and help build successful marketing campaigns.

 Conclusion on Semrush keyword research

 I can recommend Semrush keyword research to anyone who analyzes a lot of keywords and especially frequently keywords (if necessary with different keyword tools).
 Although Semrush is incredibly extensive, I quickly got to grips with it.

 You are still not sure if Semrush keyword research is right for you?
-Then take a look at my tutorials on keyword research with SurferSEO and keyword research with KWFinder for comparison.
+Then take a look at my tutorials on keyword research with SurferSEO, keyword research with KWFinder, and keyword research with Morningscore for comparison.
 You will see how different the processes are with the three keyword research tools and can assess which tool suits you best.